The Most Valuable Pistols For Collectors

 Historical Significance: Some pistols played key roles in history, which makes them highly collectible.
 The German Walther P-38, for instance, showed its mettle from the sands of North Africa to the tundra of the Soviet Union during World War Two.
 Or, better yet, the Colt Single Action Army Revolver, carried by the likes of Wyatt Earp and Bat Masterson in the Old West and by General George Patton as he led his troops against those who carried those P-38s.

 As a result, these pistols are as popular with collectors today as they were with the historical figures who carried them those many years ago.

-Here are five pistols that carry some or all of the above traits, and have become some of the most desired pistols among collectors.
-Some of them may evoke images of battlefields and expert marksmen, while others are collected for their sheer beauty and uniqueness.
+Here are five pistols that carry some or all of the above traits, they have become some of the most valuable pistols among collectors.
+Some of them may evoke images of battlefields and expert marksmen.
+While others are collected for their sheer beauty and uniqueness.
 Whatever the reason, these handguns are a collector’s dream and will likely be popular for years to come:

 Colt Python .357

 Released in 1955, the Colt Python soon gained a reputation as being one of the finest revolvers ever produced.
 Its original price tag was $125.
 Today, however, with production having ended in 2005, the .357 Magnum Python has taken its place among the most collectible handguns, and it can demand upwards of $4,000, while short-barreled models with a nickel finish can bring twice that amount.

 - Accuracy from tight tolerances and meticulous handwork

 - Beauty and craftsmanship because of hand fitting and polishing

 - Owning one has become a status symbol